Fenugreek Tea: Benefits, Side Effects, And How To Make It

 3. May Help Fight Inflammation

-Moreover, the tea can have similar effects on arthritisi XA common condition that affects the joints and damages the cartilage, resulting in pain, inflammation, and difficulty in movement. symptoms as well.
+Moreover, the tea can act as an anti-arthritic as it has similar effects on arthritisi A common condition that affects the joints and damages the cartilage, resulting in pain, inflammation, and difficulty in movement. symptoms as well.
 In an Indian study, fenugreek was found to have beneficial effects on arthritic rats (7).

 4. May Promote Weight Loss

 Some rat studies have shown that fenugreek seed extract can inhibit fat accumulation and help reverse high-fat levels (9).
-Another study showed that the intake of fenugreek could decrease fat consumption, even in healthy adults (10).
-This way, the seeds could help aid weight loss.
+Another study showed that the intake of this metabolism booster seed in concoction form could lead to reduced fat consumption, even in healthy adults (10).
+This shows the potential of using fenugreek seeds for weight loss.

 5. May Aid Diabetes Treatment